 - What is Archive Valley?

-- What kind of footage do you have in your collection?
+- What kind of archive footage providers do you have in your network

 - How does Archive Valley work?